19/04/2021 0 Comments

 Family and Court History

-In January 1990, the parties consented to an order that the Mother have sole custody of Alice, and that the Father have access and pay $350.00 per month in child support.
+In January 1990, the parties consented to an order that the mother has sole custody of Alice and that the Father has access and pay $350.00 per month in child support.

 In 1993, the Applicant moved from Ontario and returned in the year 1999.